Evani-VSS-Lalitha/Appointment-No-Show-Predictor/README.md

-Absolutely!
-Below is your `README.md` in clean **GitHub-flavored Markdown**, fully ready to be copied into your GitHub repository:

----
 # 🩺 Appointment No-Show Predictor

 This project predicts which patients are likely to **miss their medical appointments** and recommends **intervention strategies** such as SMS reminders or cab offers to reduce no-show rates.